-- Fill your bathroom tub with lukewarm water and add 1 table-spoon of no-rinse wool detergent containing lanolin.
+- Fill your bathroom tub with lukewarm water and add 1 tablespoon of a gentle, no-rinse wool detergent containing lanolin.
 This is a natural softener derived from sheep that creates the protective layer of waxy substance that is found on their wool fleeces.
 For an extra softness boost, add a nut-sized portion of leave-in hair conditioner to the water, and mix.

-- Place your wool throw in a tub and submerge it in the wash solution.
-Keep the throw under the water for a few seconds with your hands allowing the fibers to absorb water.
+- Place your wool throw in the tub and hold it under the water for a few seconds to ensure the fibres absorb the wash solution.

-- Leave wool throw to soak for 15-20 minutes.
+- Leave the wool throw to soak for 15-20 minutes.
 Really thick wool may need to soak for up to half an hour.

-- Remove the throw from the tub, squeeze out excess moisture.
-Do not wring the fabric.
-Lay it flat on a big rug covered with a bed sheet in a dry spot to dry out.
+- Remove the throw from the tub, gently pressing out any water.
+Do not wring or pull the fabric.
+Lay it flat between two bedsheets or towels somewhere sheltered and warm to dry out.
 Avoid direct sunlight when drying any woollen garments.

 - Once your wool throw is dry it should be super-soft and snuggly.
 Perfect for curling up with on the sofa this Winter, or for adding an extra layer of comfy warmth to your bed.
 If you want even more softness, repeat the process.

 Knowing how to soften a wool throw is particularly useful if you have young children or sensitive skin.
 You can use the same technique on woolly jumpers or scarves too, just make sure you don’t pull the garment out of shape when wet.

 Understanding how wool fibres work and how to care for wool products means you can get the best from your textiles.
 Not only will they feel lovely against your skin, they will stay strong and last longer, making them a sustainable choice for the modern home.

 Find out more about looking after wool throws and blankets here.